FazeFlynn/SPM-Class/readme.md

 Proposed by **Barry W. Boehm** in 1981.

+### The key parameters that dene the quality of any software products, which are also an outcome of the Cocomo are primarily Effort and schedule:

+- **Effort**: Amount of labor that will be required to complete a task.
+It is measured in person-months units.
+- **Schedule**: Simply means the amount of time required for the completion of the job, which is, of course, proportional to the effort put in.
+It is measured in the units of time such as weeks, and months.

 1. **Basic COCOMO**: A simple model for quick estimates based on project size.
 2. **Intermediate COCOMO**: Adds more project attributes for a more refined estimate.
 3. **Detailed COCOMO**: The most comprehensive model, considering detailed aspects of the project, including personnel capabilities and project complexity.